Nanomaterials in Natural Sciences

 The department is engaged in research and development of ecological power units with optimization of energy transmission and conversion for transport, mobile machines and energy equipment.
 It also deals with the development of new hybrid propulsion systems for mobile and stationary vehicles that meet EU 6 emission limits and greenhouse gas limits, with an emphasis on the use of new types of fuels from renewable sources.

-Department of Machinery Construction
+Department of Machinery Design

 head: doc.
 Dr. Ing.
 Ivan Mašín

 The department uses classical experimental methods in continuum mechanics, i.e. measurement of kinematic quantities, deformations, force effects, etc., using suitable sensors and appropriate measuring chains.
 The research is further focused on mechatronic systems with active control characterized by a fast response to changes in the input signal, prediction and correction of the kinematic state.
 An integral part of the research is also controlled and uncontrolled damping and springing elements as a power source of active vibration isolation systems.

 head: Ing.
 Jiří Bobek, Ph.D.

 The department is engaged in extensive and targeted research not only in the field of technologies for metal processing, but due to the dominance of the existing workplace in the Czech Republic, it is strongly focused on the field of plastics and composites processing.
 It includes a laboratory of prototype technologies and processes, which deals with all aspects of 3D printing and testing of materials to evaluate the final properties of 3D printed products.